It's only natural to feel a bit anxious when stock markets start to fall.

 How often does that really happen, though?
 Taking a step back and looking over a longer timeframe, it becomes evident that investors shouldn't be surprised by multitudes of short-term periods in which prices temporarily drop.

 Let's consider an extended period of the Russell 3000 index's daily returns.
 It's an all-cap benchmark that tracks 98% of the U.S. stock market.
-Notice in the chart below, this 'total stock market index' generated positive returns in 17 out of 20 years (through 2021).
+Notice in the chart below, this 'total stock market index' generated positive returns in 38 out of 46 years (through 2024).

 Such positive results took place despite a daily roller coaster effect in stock prices.
 So how much fluctuation actually happened during these years?
 The chart's major highlights include:

-• Intra-year declines for the index ranged from 3% to 49%.
+• Intra-year declines for the index ranged from 3% to 48%.

 • During the financial crisis in 2009, an intra-year drop of 27% was a head fake to traders as stocks wound up gaining 28% at year's end.
+We saw a similar intra-year drop in 2020 of 35% during covid-19 which in turn ended the year up 21%.

 The takeaway here is clear: Volatility shouldn't be considered as an anomaly.
 Still, it's only natural to become uneasy — even worried — about your long-term financial security during bouts of extreme market volatility.
 While such emotions can't be totally ignored, focusing on facts and self-education can go a long way towards developing a lasting and rational investment strategy.